-Congratulations, you’ve found what is probably the most popular recipe on this website.
-This is my original chicken fried chicken of the woods, back from before I even ran my own restaurant.
-It’s often plagiarized, but never replicated—accept no substitutions. 🙂
+Congratulations, you've found what is probably the most popular recipe on this website.
+This is my original chicken fried chicken of the woods recipe, back from before I even ran my own restaurant.
+It's often plagiarized, but never replicated—accept no substitutions. 🙂

-It’s probably nothing new to most people, but your classic chicken fried steak is typically not made with chicken, but beef,–it’s a Southern thing, and some serious stick-to-your-ribs kind of food when served with the requisite red eye gravy, a sort of pan sauce that can include everything from smoked pork to coffee depending on who you ask.
+It's probably nothing new to most people, but your classic chicken fried steak is typically not made with chicken, but beef.
+The recipe is a Southern thing, and some serious stick-to-your-ribs kind of food when served with the requisite red eye gravy, a sort of pan sauce that can include everything from smoked pork to coffee depending on who you ask.

 Blanching Chicken of the woods to pre cook them